PossibleSolutions/StreamClassifier/README.md

 # StreamClassifier
 Takes habitat/object input with geometry (streams in line format) and classifies (naturality assesment) them to stream or ditch like features.
 Classification is done with Random Forest and Neural Networks.

-This is used in Part2 to divide a raster mask into drained and natural parts.
+These are used in Part2 to divide a raster mask into drained and natural parts.

 ## General pipeline